Labia minora & majora reduction

 This techique employs a cosmetic approach to achieve a functional result with meticulous attention to tissue handling, dissection and contouring.
 Commonly used techniques such as ‘Wedge resections,’ are, in my opinion, inferior as they are more likely to be associated with ongoing hyperpigmentation, hypertrophy, scarring, labial distortion and discomfort.

 Most procedures involving the labia minora will be performed as day case surgery with the patient discharged home within 6 hours of surgery.
 Some patients who are undergoing labia majora reduction will be advised to stay in hospital overnight because of the risk of wound haematoma.
 These decisions are made between Dr and patient on a case by case basis.

-My patients will usually have a 5-10 day course of oral antibiotics following their discharge from hospital.
-This compliments the intravenous antibiotics given at the time of surgery.
-Intravenous painkillers given at the time of surgery are continued in oral form after the patient leaves hospital.
+My patients receive intravenous antibiotics at the time of surgery.
+Intravenous painkillers are also given at the time of surgery and these are continued in oral form after the patient leaves hospital.